 Figure 14B: The entrance to Edgehill cemetery before expansion.
 (Late 1940s.)

 Most of the founders of Colpoy's Bay village lie buried in Edgehill cemetery.
 Notable families such as Wood, Whicher, Kalbfleisch, Carver, Cunningham, Parke, and several others remain etched in stone in the oldest part of the cemetery.
 Along with them stand other key names from the area outside Colpoy's Bay village such as Alexander McNeill (Bruce County MP from 1882 to 1908 and owner of the Corran estate), and Dr. Hiram Wigle (one of Wiarton's early doctor's; opened a long-running pharmacy in 1890).

 After so many decades of serene peace, December 28, 2008 saw this oldest section of Edgehill cemetery disturbed by a strange coincidence of weather-related issues.
 A sudden thaw, along with rain the day before, somehow caused a significant section of the cemetery's south side to erode and collapse down the hillside.
 Figure 14C shows three views of the devestated area.

 Figure 14C: Damage to Edgehill Cemetery (Dec.
 29, 2008).

-Figure 14D shows the memorial, which lists that gravesites affected by the landslide, along with a close-up of listing of graves that were affected.
+Figure 14D shows the memorial, along with a close-up of listing of graves that were affected by the landslide.

 Figure 14D: Memorial to those gravesites affected by the 28 December 2008 landslide.
 (Jan.
 1, 2011).